 The second step in learning a subject is to comprehend, compare and apply what one has learned.
 For example, literature students begin to know how to read a sentence, identify difficult words, analyze them for meaning from the context and then consider whether the sentence is true or false.

 The Rhetorical Phase is the manifestation and exercise of knowledge acquired in the two prior phases.
 During the rhetorical phase, students are able to employ their knowledge it in their personal and academic endeavors.

-Benefits of Classical Online Education in Los Angeles
+Benefits of Classical Education

 Students work in a way that ensures mastery.
 Students will master a few subjects, rather than pursue many subjects disjointedly.

 Students and parents will come to appreciate how a meaningful and gratifying education requires time and dedication, because repetition, rather than rote memorization, helps solidify memory.

-• Students need to be provided a respite for reflection, good conversation and debate to help retain content and develop coherent abstract thought.
+Students need to be provided a respite for reflection, good conversation and debate to help retain content and develop coherent abstract thought.